 This idea’s fruition can be traced to recent developments in 3D scanning the last few years that have made it viable to capture living animals through the process of photogrammetry, which until recently was impossible with living animals.
 One of the main pillars of this is the Beastcam™ technology developed at the University of Massachusetts at Amherst which represents a series of custom multiple-camera devices designed for capturing a variety of living animals, from small insects to large sharks and sea turtles.

 3D sea turtle campaign

-One of the focal points of our efforts has been the “Sea Turtles of the World Campaign”, which aims to create 3D models of each of the 7 species of sea turtles.
-Sea turtles play a vital role in the world’s oceans and coral reefs through maintaining the productivity of coral reef ecosystems, as well as cycling nutrients around the ocean and shoreline.
+One of the focal points of our efforts has been creating 3D models of sea turtles, which play a vital role in the world’s oceans and coral reefs through maintaining the productivity of coral reef ecosystems, as well as cycling nutrients around the ocean and shoreline.

 We chose sea turtles as a key group to focus on for several reasons.
 First, all sea turtle species are highly threatened, and populations in key parts of their range have gone, or could go extinct within our lifetimes.
 In other words, the long-term future of sea turtles remains in doubt, and this fact gave our mission some urgency.
 A second reason is that high-quality specimens of different sea turtles are rarely available in natural history museums, especially for adult specimens that are challenging to preserve.
 Thus, our hope was that accurate 3D models of sea turtles would serve as a valuable tool for scientists and educators to study, learn, and teach about sea turtle morphology.
 For example, scientists can use our 3D models to study swimming of sea turtles in a virtual environment, thus potentially unlocking mysteries of sea turtle migration patterns.
 In this vein, all of our models are free to download for non-profit purposes.